marquesVF/objectypes/README.md

 You can consider `buildObject` as the inverse of `extractObject`.

+By default, when specifing the property name (e.g. `@Property({ name: 'FOO' })`), if the json object doesn't have the property under the specified name, `buildObject` will look for the typed class property name instead.

 - Parameters:
     - **targetKlass**: typed class to map the json properties
     - **jsonObj**: json object